gekoramy/GitHub-Quiz/README.md

 ## Credits

-The idea of the app borns from the [mfranzil](https://github.com/mfranzil) project: [RispondiDomande](https://github.com/mfranzil/RispondiDomande)
+The idea of the app was born from the [mfranzil](https://github.com/mfranzil) project: [RispondiDomande](https://github.com/mfranzil/RispondiDomande)

 ## Authors